Updated: June 09, 2025

 Here’s a breakdown explaining some of the main options:

-A shared ownership mortgage is a government scheme that could help allow you to purchase a house with no deposit.
+A Shared Ownership mortgage is a government scheme that could help you purchase a house with no deposit.
 If you’re a first-time buyer or in a lower-income household (under £60,000 combined), then you might qualify.

-When you buy a property this scheme allows you to take out a smaller mortgage and the government, through a Housing Association, will also own a portion.
+This scheme allows you to take out a smaller mortgage when you buy a property.
+The government, through a Housing Association, will also own a portion.
 So, instead of owning 100% of a house, you may only own 25-75%.

 You then pay a monthly rental payment to the Housing Association for the portion they own.
 However, this can drastically reduce the deposit needed based on the total value of the house.

-What’s even more useful is that there are actually a small group of lenders out there who will offer 100% mortgages on shared ownership properties.
+What’s even more useful is that a small group of lenders actually offer 100% mortgages on shared ownership properties.

 If you’ve been living in a council home for over 3 years, you may be eligible to buy the property at a discounted price.

-The discount can be as much as 70% (depending on how long you’ve lived there) and some lenders are willing to let you use the discount as your deposit.
+The discount can be as much as 70% (depending on how long you’ve lived there), and some lenders are willing to let you use it as your deposit.

 What to do if you can’t get a 100% mortgage